galaxyproject/training-material/topics/single-cell/tutorials/GO-enrichment/tutorial.md

 > <question-title></question-title>
 >
-> 1. Take a look at the enriched terms for cluster 7, Can you find any GO terms that are specific to this cluster?
+> 1. Take a look at the enriched terms for cluster 7, Can you find any GO terms that are specific to that cluster?
 > 2. Can we perform manual anntation of the cell cluster based on GO enrichment results?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-Cluster 7 is enriched for terms like "regulation of cell death","T cell mediated cytotoxicity", and "peptidase activator activity involved in apoptotic process".
+Cluster 7 is enriched for terms like "regulation of cell death", "T cell mediated cytotoxicity", and "peptidase activator activity involved in apoptotic process".
 > > 2.
-By looking at the most enriched functions and with biological knowledge, we are able to infer the cell types for most of the clusters.
-We know that data come from thymus tissue, so we have a prior idea of the cell types we would expect.
-For example, the enrichment for those terms in cluster 7 can confirm our results that the cell type is Macrophages, as they help create a supportive environment for thymocyte maturation by clearing apoptotic cells and debris.
+By looking at the most enriched functions and using our biological knowledge, we can figure out the cell types for many clusters.
+For example, since the data comes from thymus tissue, we already have an idea of the cell types we might find.
+The enriched terms in cluster 7 confirm that the cell type is macrophages, which support thymocyte maturation by cleaning up dead cells and debris.
 > >
 > {: .solution}
 >
 {: .question}

-# GO Analysis **gProfiler GOSt** tool
+# GO Analysis using **gProfiler GOSt** tool

 The gProfiler GOSt (Gene Ontology Sequential Testing) is another popular tool used to perform gene ontology (GO) enrichment analysis.
 In addition to providing enrichment results for the standard GO categories of Biological Process (BP), Cellular Component (CC), and Molecular Function (MF), the tool also analyzes enrichment across several other functional annotation databases, including: KEGG Pathways, Reactome Pathways, WikiPathways and TF Targets.
 It also gives a plot to better visualize the results.